Child Support Attorneys In Gwinnett

 The shared income approach is based upon a rate table which establishes an amount which in theory is sufficient to meet the needs of the child or children.
 The new law takes into consideration the income of both parents, the cost of child care and health insurance, and several other factors.
 The new law is far more complicated than the previous guidelines and involves numerous steps to calculate child support.
 A child support calculator program can be found at https://csconlinecalc.georgiacourts.gov/frontend/web/index.php.
-You need an experienced attorney to gather the needed information and be sure child support is calculated properly in your case.
+You need an experienced child support lawyer to gather the needed information and be sure child support is calculated properly in your case.

 Child Support Modification

 Child support can be modified if there has been a significant change in the financial circumstances of either parent or the needs of the child since the support was last established.
 No action for modification of child support can be filed if a previous modification of child support action was brought by the same party within two years.